zerrac/mtgprint/README.md

 Prepare a list of card to be printed as proxies on custom playing cards.

+## Fonctionalities

 Automaticaly select the best option between hundreds of prints available on [Scryfall](https://scryfall.com/), based on image resolution and language.

+Automaticaly fetch tokens associated with cards in your decklist with the same selection process than normal cards.

 Automaticaly cover imperfections on png from scryfall using adapted beziers curves and add a border of appropriate color.